aelvan/mailchimp-subscribe-craft/README.md

 Introduction
 ---
-MailChimp Subscribe for [Craft](http://craftcms.com/) is a very simple plugin for subscribing to a MailChimp newsletter list.
-It can also check if a user is subscribed to a list.
+MailChimp Subscribe for [Craft](http://craftcms.com/) is a simple plugin with three functions:

+1. Subscribe to a Mailchimp newsletter list
+2. Check if a user is subscribed to a list
+3. Load a mailchimp archive on to a page served over https

 Installation